Neustadt, Hamburg: Landmarks and cultural heritage

-Up until the late 19th and early 20th century, Neustadt was famous for its many "Gängeviertel": quarters with narrow alleys (Low German: Gänge).
-However, due to unsustainable hygienic conditions, by the 1960s most of them were demolished.
-The Krameramtsstuben (Grocers' Apartments) are one of a few preserved examples of that time.
-At Rademachergang stands a fountain, dedicated to Hans Hummel (1787–1854), a former water carrier and one of Hamburg's beloved "Original(e)" (character(s)).

-The Alsterarkaden is an open arcade, spanning some 200 m along the entire North-west side of Kleine Alster.
+The Alsterarkaden is an open arcade, spanning some 200 m along the entire north-west side of Kleine Alster.
 Designed by Alexis de Chateauneuf (1799–1853) and built in the year after the Great Fire (1842), it was one of the first buildings in the redeveloped urban ensemble between Jungfernstieg and Rathausmarkt.
-Today they are center of the Passagenviertel.
+Today they are the center of the Passagenviertel.

-The Hanseatic Higher Regional Court (Hanseatisches Oberlandesgericht, HansOLG) was founded in 1879 as the common supreme court of the three Hanseatic and republican city-states of Bremen (part of HansOLG until 1947), Hamburg (sole user today) and Lübeck (part of HansOLG until 1937).
+The Hanseatic Higher Regional Court (Hanseatisches Oberlandesgericht or "HansOLG") was founded in 1879 as the common supreme court of the three Hanseatic and republican city-states of Bremen (part of HansOLG until 1947), Hamburg (sole user today) and Lübeck (part of HansOLG until 1937).
 The courthouse at Wallanlagen was built between 1907 and 1912.

 The Hübner Haus, an office building and former marzipan factory, café, and pastry shop, was the first concrete building erected in Hamburg when completed in 1909.